 Engaged couples spend a good amount of time selecting their first dance song, but have you ever consider the dance style you’d like to perform for this very special moment?
-Below, we’ve listed some of the most popular dances to help you decide.
+What dances are popular at weddings?

 This is the typical, go-to move for those couples looking to spend little to no time preparing for their first dance and focus energy on other aspects of wedding planning.
-Think of this as the “slow dance” you know from high school – a simple sway back and forth with arms wrapped around one another.
+Think of this as the “slow dance” you know from the high school dance floor – a simple sway back and forth with arms wrapped around one another.
 It can be performed to a variety of slower songs chosen for their personal meaning.
-This allows for light, sentimental chatting between the pair, and a chance to relax the mind after your “I dos.”
+This allows for light, sentimental chatting between the pair, and a chance to relax after your “I dos.”

-Contrary to popular belief, a Waltz dance is slightly faster than a traditional slow dance.
+Contrary to popular belief, a Waltz is slightly faster than a traditional slow dance.
 There are a few different forms of a Waltz, including American, International, Country Western, Cajun, French, and Viennese.
-This style will require a bit of choreography – either by the couple or by a professional – as there are specific moves that make it into a Waltz: it involves a set of box steps and turning patterns.
+This style will require a bit of choreography – either by the couple or by a professional at dance lessons – as there are specific moves that make it into a Waltz: it involves a set of box steps and turning patterns.
 Song selection will likely be drawn from a sweet, modern ballad.

 A variety of different styles fall under this category, including the Lindy hop, jitterbug, jive, boogie, East Coast, and West Coast swing.
-If you’re looking into this dance, be wary of your attire – it’s quite fast-paced with more than a few lifts, fast turns, and leg kicks.
+If you’re looking into this wedding dance, be wary of your attire and make sure you feel comfortable – it’s quite fast-paced with more than a few lifts, fast turns, and leg kicks.
 It’s a fun, lively way to kick off your marriage – especially if you have a flair for vintage details.
 We recommend a professional choreographer!

 Though technically different, the salsa and mambo share a few key characteristics.
 Both are more fast-paced than the rumba and incorporate some complicated steps.
 The mambo is a touch more staccato while a salsa is fluid and rhythmic.
 If you want to bring a certain sensual, but up-tempo, flair to your first dance, either of these styles is an excellent choice.
 Select a song that reflects the style: it doesn’t necessarily have to be Latin in origin, but those are always excellent tunes for this form.

 If you and your beloved are more inclined toward modern music than the classics and you’re looking to get the party going right off the bat, a hip hop dance number would do the trick.
 As a popular dance style of only the last few decades, there are many different moves from hit songs to choose from.
 Depending on your dedication, a change of attire may be necessary to get into this wedding dance.

-Traditionally, these are used in public as a surprise to passer-bys, but your guests will be just as stunned as your routine grows with the addition of bridal party members, friends, and family.
+Traditionally, these are used in public as a surprise to passersby, but your guests will be just as stunned as your routine grows with the addition of bridal party members, friends, and family.
 Add your own personal touch, spotlight certain members, have sections of song wherein just part of the group dances, and more.
-Similar to a mash-up, any song selection or dance style will do, but it requires will participation from others and far more preparation than the other forms!
+Similar to a mash-up, any song selection or style will do, but it requires will participation from others and far more preparation than the other forms!